pipelight/doc.pipelight/guide/internal.md

 You just have to store them as usual with dedicated softwares and the only thing you have to do is to delegate access right concerns to Linux.
 Finally, the ultimate way to secure your secrets is to use pipelight as a simple user with dedicated rights on needed files.

-## Why so easy to install?

-It doesn't need to be integrated into a larger ecosystem because the only dependencies it has are sh, git and deno.